Should I Take My Case to Mediation?

 - One side has an interest in a public trial

-- One or more parties lack reasonable expectations about settlement
+- The opposing parties lack reasonable expectations about a settlement

 Lack of Information